 This state of the art Nature Center is amazing.
 My children love sticking their hands in the live stream that flows through the exhibits.
 There are often many events such as story time.
 The bison roaming outside of the Nature Center is also a big hit.
 The hours vary by month, but I love that in the summer months the Center stays open until 8 p.m.
 Be sure to also check out the wonderful hiking trails.

 Animals You May See: bison, frogs, fish.
-There’s also tables where you can touch many different types of animal fur.
+There are also tables where you can touch many different types of animal fur.

 Location: Nature Center- 1415 Darby Creek Dr., Galloway, OH, 43119 (There is a different entrance into the park for the hiking trails.)